lvoytek/ubuntu-maintainers-handbook/ProposedMigration.md

 [Ubuntu Devel Matrix channel](https://matrix.to/#/#devel:ubuntu.com) is a good place to ask.

+For tasks like `+1 maintenance` where the goal is to ensure not too much migration backlog builds up it can be helpful to use [tools visualizing the excuses page in different ways](https://discourse.ubuntu.com/t/visualizing-and-exploring-ubuntu-excuses/59824).
+Such tools can help to unblock a lot with only a few changes - but be careful, only using such will cause less central cases to get stuck for quite a long time.

-Don't worry too much about where to start; the Update Excuses page is like a wool sweater in that whichever thread you start pulling, you'll end up unravelling the whole affair.
+On the other hand, all these are good hints but you don't have to worry too much about where to start; the Update Excuses page is like a wool sweater in that whichever thread you start pulling, you'll end up unravelling the whole affair.

 ## Bug reports for migration problems